Umiii/carbon-android-appium/README.md

 ## Execution
 Run command `mvn test` from project folder path.
 This should output test results in command line if maven is intstalled and testng added as dependency as mentioned above

+*NOTE ON INSTALLATION*
+Appium and Surefire jar files have been added as dependencies in the pom.xml, however if there are any errors related to these while running test,manually add these jar files as dependencies of project.